Jordan-Iralde/Floyd-Machine/Docs/Build.md

         bash ./Floyd-Machine/lib-install/linux/sudo.sh

+  ---

-  <mark>or do it by your self using the next comands:
+  or do it by your self using the next comands:

   sudo apt update